 The Town of Hardwick supports the mission of the Civic Standard.
 In the recent past, The Town granted their request for ARPA funds knowing they would continue their mission of bringing community together.
 Their most recent partnership involved staffing and organizing meals for the Emergency Shelter during the July floods.
 We believe in their mission and there is no hesitation by The Town that their efforts will benefit the entirety of the Hardwick Community.

 The Civic Standard is a new name for a project that has been developing for many years.
-It is a mobile cultural center that exists in various forms and places: as accessible live performance at the local opera house; a harvest celebration at the Grange; a community built carnival midway for the town fair; free soup nights run by high school volunteers; open call band practice; and much more.
+It is a mobile cultural center that exists in various forms and places: as live performance at the local opera house; karaoke night at the Legion; a community-built carnival midway at the town fair; free soup nights run by high school volunteers; open call band practice; and much more.

 Our programming is collaborative: we connect unlikely partners in order to build events that are both common and extraordinary.
 This is an ongoing project of participation, mutual helpfulness, and construction that is never finished.

 Culture is made together, not packaged and delivered.

 If you would like to join us, you can.
 It's that simple.